raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     notZero --> [*]
 </div>

-And finally, when the recognizer is in the new state `halted`, any numeral causes it to remain in the state halted, so we add transsitions for those:
+And finally, when the recognizer is in the new state `halted`, any numeral causes it to remain in the state halted, so we add transitions for those:

 <div class="mermaid">
   stateDiagram